3dcitydb/3dcitydb-docs/source/3dcitydb/schema/module/index.rst

 In the following paragraph, the tables of the relational schema are displayed graphically and described in detail.
-The description is based on the remarks on UML charts in chapter 2.2.
+The description is based on the remarks on UML charts in :numref:`chapter_citydb_UML_class_diagram`.
 Focus is put on situations where the conversion into tables leads to changes in the model.

 .. toctree::
    :maxdepth: 1